SEDATION DENTIST FOR KIDS PORTLAND

 IV Sedation

 For children with severe dental phobia or those who need surgical care, we might suggest IV sedation dentistry.
 This involves the medication being administered directly into the bloodstream, causing a child to become deeply relaxed very quickly.
+The effects can linger for up to 24 hours, so they will need to have the entire day of their procedure off of school to rest.

 General Anesthesia (“Sleep Dentistry”)